Klius/Metronome-Arduino-GamerKit/readme.md

-# Metronome for Gamer DYI
+# Visual Metronome for Gamer DYI
+This code will turn your Gamer DYI into a visual metronome